 History of the School

 Before the school was built, children were taught in one of the villagers' cottages.
 This is explained in the letter just below.

-The following is the verbatim transcript of a letter written in 1902 by Jane Ellis, who had been a teacher at the school.
-The content of the letter was read out in a meeting of the current village History Society.
+Just below is the transcript of a letter written in 1902 by Jane Ellis, who had been a teacher at the school.
 The original letter is held in the Warwick Records Office:

 "Dear Miss Floyd,

 I am very pleased to answer your questions so far as I am able.